Ruwi

 Ruwi (روي) is a commercial hub and the main business area of Muscat, the capital of Oman.
 Attractions in Ruwi include a variety of multi-confessional religious buildings, a National Museum, a clock tower, and a park.
 The population of Ruwi is 85,601.

-The southeastern portion of the district has been dubbed as "Little Pakistan" due to the numerous Pakistani expatriates residing there.
+The southeastern portion of the district has been dubbed as "Little Pakistan" and "Little India" due to a huge number of South Asians from either country residing there.

 History

 Ruwi was initially a small fishing village with only a few houses, located near the bay.
 During the reign of Sultan Said bin Sultan Al-Busaidi, it grew into a town with several shops, a police station, and a few homes.

 In the late 19th century, the first road was built in the region, connecting Muscat to Al Bustan and connecting the small village of Ruwi to the rest of Oman.
 With the construction of the road, the village of Ruwi began to grow and develop rapidly.
 It became the commercial and economic center of Muscat, attracting merchants and traders from different regions of the country.

 During the 20th century, Ruwi continued to develop, and several modern amenities were added to the neighborhood.
 The first bank in Oman, Oman Bank, was opened in Ruwi in the 1970s.
 It was followed by the establishment of several other banks, including the Central Bank of Oman, which also has its headquarters in Ruwi.